swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 ## Source compatibility

-This proposal should not affect the behavior of existing code.
+This proposal is source compatible.

-However, it does intentionally introduce a warning into code that is ignoring errors produced by a `Task`.
+However, it does intentionally introduce a warning into code that is ignoring errors that may be thrown by awaiting on an unstructured `Task`.
-The developer's intention in this situation is inherently ambigous, and one of the purposes of this proposal is to resolve this ambiguity.
-The expectation is this will catch real mistakes.

-Explicitly expressing the intention to actually ignore errors is also very straightforward:
+If the developer's intent was truly to ignore the task handle and potentially thrown error, they should explicitly ignore it (which will silence the warning):

 ```swift
 let = Task {